matp30/dancing-plates/README.md

 # (New) Dancing Plates

 This was the final project for my beginner programming class in college.
 It's a remake of the Atari 2600 game "Dishaster", with addded features, using the Allegro5 library.
+The code was entirely written by me.

 <p align="center">
   <img src="https://github.com/matp30/dancing-plates/blob/323d4918cb7e9ec5c16753c89fe1a56a06f59abd/game_files/title.png" />